thushan/proxmox-vm-to-ct/readme.md

 The changes are found in the `vm_ct_prep` function (a snapshot can be found [here](https://github.com/thushan/proxmox-vm-to-ct/blob/198a7516c04c044ed90645864643677004884586/proxmox-vm-to-ct.sh#L395).)

-You can skip these for non-DietPi images with `--ignore-dietpi` or overall `--ignore-prep` switches but are ignored if no DietPi image is detected too.
+You can skip these for non-DietPi images with `--ignore-dietpi` or overall `--ignore-prep` switches, but are ignored if no DietPi image is detected (say it's a stock debian VM).

 ### Grub Boot, OMG WHAT?